Hitting Kids

 Later, the cousin’s father called Sam’s mom, who couldn’t attend the event.

-“It was like steam was coming out of Sam’s head,” he said.
+“It was like steam was coming out of his head,” he said.
 “He had so much anger.
 I’ve never seen anything like it—it was like he was possessed.”

 Sam’s mom couldn’t make sense of it.
 Her son wasn’t violent.
 Why did he explode?

 Four days later, the truth came out: the day before Thanksgiving, Sam’s father had slapped him—hard.
-It wasn’t frequent, but it was intense.
-Sam described as “being as hard I wanted to cry.”
+It was intense.
+Sam described the slap as “so hard it made me want to cry.”

 Sam’s mom could now understand.
 Sam, not knowing where to put the pain and anger from the slap the day before, had done what many children do: he turned it outward onto his cousin.

 Hoping to protect her son, Sam’s mother called Child Protective Services.
-But she was told a slap, even one that left emotional damage, wasn’t enough to warrant an investigation.
+But she was told a slap, with an open hand, wasn’t enough to warrant an investigation.

 Sam’s pain was real.
 But the system said it wasn’t serious.
 And, like much of the research says, it results in more violent behavior.